OUTLINE OF THE COGNITIVE APPROACH

 STUDYING A FISH OUT OF WATER HAS NO EXTERNAL VALIDITY

-But criticising cognitive psychology for the practices of one of their subdomains is like "chucking the baby out with the bathwater", an idiomatic expression for an avoidable error in which something good is eliminated when trying to get rid of something bad as ultimately, cognitive psychology uses many other research methods to investigate their theories, such as cognitive neuroscience, cognitive neurology and cognitive computer science.
+But criticising cognitive psychology for the practices of one of their subdomains is like "chucking the baby out with the bathwater", an idiomatic expression for an avoidable error in which something good is eliminated when trying to get rid of something bad as, ultimately, cognitive psychology uses many other research methods to investigate their theories, such as cognitive neuroscience, cognitive neurology and cognitive computer science.
 Methods such as these use a variety of rigorous procedures to collect and evaluate evidence.
-This is a major strength of this approach as it triangulates and supports the criticism of artificiality so often levied at experimental cognitive psychology.
+This is a significant strength of this approach as it triangulates and supports the criticism of artificiality so often levied at experimental cognitive psychology.
 All the research domains have limitations (see above), but when you combine their findings, the conclusions become very robust.
-For example, Baddeley’s dual-task experiment was supported by clinical case studies of brain-damaged people like HM and KF and also supported by PET scans.
+For example, Baddeley’s dual-task experiment was supported by clinical case studies of brain-damaged people like HM and KF and also endorsed by PET scans.

 Overall, research from the cognitive sciences is very well regarded by the scientific community as it is empirically sound.

-Other evaluations devalue the analogy between the human mind and the operations of a computer (inputs and outputs, storage systems, the use of a central processor) because they believe there is a huge difference between information processing, which occurs with machines and organic biological structures such as the human mind.
+Other evaluations devalue the analogy between the human mind and the operations of a computer (inputs and outputs, storage systems, the use of a central processor) because they believe there is a vast difference between information processing, which occurs with machines and organic biological structures such as the human mind.
 For example, the human mind is more prone to errors, forgetting or “retrieving” incorrect information from memories, which computers do not do.
-Also, humans are affected by emotions hormones and life events.
-Therefore, basing cognitive processes on computer-based understanding lacks validity as it may not be a true fit for how the human mind actually works.
+Also, humans are affected by emotions, hormones and life events.
+Therefore, basing cognitive processes on computer-based understanding lacks validity as it may not be a proper fit for how the human mind actually works.

 ARE WE MORE THAN THIS?